f-lopes/katacoda-scenarios/spring-boot-docker/intro.md

-Learn how to run a Spring Boot application within a Docker image.
+# Learn how to run a Spring Boot application within a Docker image.

 In this scenario, you will first clone a sample Spring Boot application (https://github.com/f-lopes/spring-boot-example).

-1. Package Spring Boot jar
+1. Package a Spring Boot jar using Maven Docker image
-2. Create Docker image
+2. Create a Docker image
-3. Build Docker image
+3. Build it
-4. Run Docker image
+4. Run it